RiccarDigno/Planning-Methods/README.md

 # Planning-Methods
-Planning Methods such as MCTS, UCT, OLOP and others
+Planning Methods such as MCTS, UCT, OLOP and others.
+Read PDF for more information.